Sardar Azmoun: Senior

 Azmoun made his senior debut on 26 May 2014 in a friendly match against Montenegro, coming on as a substitute in the 60th minute for Reza Ghoochannejhad.
 However, he was not included in Iran's squad for the 2014 FIFA World Cup, announced on 1 June 2014.
 He scored his first goal on 18 November 2014 in a 1–0 friendly win over South Korea.

 Azmoun was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
 He scored a goal in the next match, a 1–0 friendly win over rivals Iraq.
 He then scored the winner in the second game of the Asian Cup with a great piece of individual skill against Qatar.
 He also opened the scoring against Iraq in the quarter-finals with a header.

 On 16 June 2015, Azmoun scored a goal against Turkmenistan in a 2018 FIFA World Cup qualifier.
 On 3 September 2015, he scored his first senior brace in a 6–0 defeat of Guam in the World Cup qualifiers.
 He scored his first hat-trick for Iranian national team in 3–0 win over Macedonia at Philip II Arena on 2 June 2016.
 Eight days later, he scored the first goal in Iran's 2–0 win over Uzbekistan which secured qualification to the 2018 FIFA World Cup.
 In June 2018 he was named in Iran's final squad for the 2018 World Cup in Russia.
 He made his first World Cup appearance in a 1–0 victory over Morocco in their first group stage match on 15 June.

 Azmoun retired from International football at the age of 23 just after Iran's 2018 World Cup exit due to insults he received from fans, which, he said, had caused his mother's illness to worsen.
 Azmoun chose to retire to be by his mother's side.
 In October 2018, Azmoun returned to the Iranian national team and was called up for 2019 AFC Asian Cup by Carlos Queiroz.

 During the 2022 Mahsa Amini protests, Azmoun took a public stance against the Iranian government.
 He indicated his public views could cost him the ability to play in the World Cup, but he said "That is worth sacrificing for one strand of Iranian women's hair".
 He was nevertheless allowed to play in a friendly against Senegal, at which he scored an equalizing goal which he declined to celebrate.

+On 18 March 2026, Azmoun was permanently expelled from the national team for publishing several photos of himself with ruler of Dubai and Prime Minister and Vice President of the United Arab Emirates Mohammed bin Rashid Al Maktoum, and the ruler of Abu Dhabi and President of the United Arab Emirates, Mohammed bin Zayed Al Nahyan, in the midst of the 2026 Iran war.
+The Iranian regime cased that these photos show his disloyalty to Iran.
+He was eventually excluded from Iran's squad for the 2026 FIFA World Cup.